I'm Honey!

 AGE TASTEFULLY LIKE FRENCH CHEESE

-Not only do I rapture over the flavor of French cheeses that age tastefully, but I also love the wrapping.
-In one of the local grocery stores, in particular, I look forward to visiting their cheese department.
+Not only do I revel in the flavor of French cheeses that age tastefully, but I also love the wrapping.
+In one of my local grocery stores, in particular, I look forward to visiting their cheese department.
 I adore admiring the packaging and different varieties of French cheese.
 I especially love Camembert and Brie and sprinkling Roquefort on salads.

 Honey Good's love of France and French cheese